 What is the max steps of the radwizard ?

 Not sure...
-I'll check with our QA team and get you an answer in the follow-up blog post.
+I'll check with our QA team and get you an answer in the follow-up blog post..
+There is no maximum, you could add as many as you wish.

 Is there any built in functionality to add remove steps based on data entered into a step?